For Kids, Teens and Adults

 Prices for Guitar Lessons in Portland, OR

-Backbeat Music offers an easy flat-rate packages for voice lessons.
-Lessons are scheduled per month, so you get 4 or 5 lessons.
+Backbeat Music offers an easy flat-rate packages for guitar lessons.
+Lessons are scheduled per calendar month, not per 4-week cycle – so if you have lessons on Saturdays and there are 5 Saturdays in the month you get a free 5th lesson instead of an extra bill.
 We also offer unlimited rescheduling.
 Makeup lessons can be used on any instrument with any teacher.

 What You Should Do Next